 NEC FUTURE is a comprehensive planning initiative launched in February 2012 by the Federal Railroad Administration (FRA).
 Its goal is to prepare a Passenger Rail Corridor Investment Plan (PRCIP) for the NEC that will set a framework for future investment in the corridor through 2040.
 The PRCIP consists of two key activities: preparation of a Service Development Plan, which is focused on passenger rail service planning and alternatives analysis; and preparation of a Tier 1 Environmental Impact Statement, an environmental analysis of the alternatives conducted under the National Environmental Policy Act (NEPA) and related laws and regulations.
 Both activities require significant public outreach and engagement to ensure that key public and stakeholders’ concerns, issues, needs, and ideas are fully considered in the development and analysis of service alternatives.
 The outcome of the PRCIP is a preferred alternative or a set of alternatives that best and most reasonably addresses the underlying transportation challenge.

 Under the National Environmental Protection Act (NEPA), there are various levels of environmental review that can be undertaken by an agency.
 NEPA provides the flexibility to assess projects in a staged approach known as “tiering,” where broad programs and issues are addresses in an initial Tier 1 or programmatic level analysis, followed by site-specific, project-level (Tier 2) studies.
-The FRA determined that a Tier 1 EIS was the appropriate level of NEPA documentation for NEC FUTURE due to the nature of the decision being made at this stage, as well as due to the complexity of the NEC and the multi-jurisdictional nature of the passenger rail operations.
+The FRA determined that a Tier 1 EIS was the appropriate level of NEPA documentation for NEC FUTURE due to the complexity of the NEC and the multi-jurisdictional nature of the passenger rail operations.

-The FRA initiated the NEC FUTURE planning process to define a collective vision for the NEC and an investment program to guide future rail investment decisions by the NEC states and railroad operators in a coordinated manner, to best support the transportation needs of the Northeast and the vitality and competitiveness of the regional economy.
+The FRA initiated the NEC FUTURE planning process to define a collective vision for the NEC and an investment program to guide future decisions by the NEC states and railroad operators in a coordinated manner, for the greater good of the Northeast region and the traveling public.
 The purpose of the NEC FUTURE rail investment program is to upgrade aging infrastructure and to improve the reliability, capacity, connectivity, performance, and resiliency of passenger rail service on the NEC for both intercity and regional trips, while promoting environmental sustainability and economic growth.

-NEC FUTURE is a technical study process and an equally important opportunity for public dialogue to establish a future vision for the corridor.
+NEC FUTURE is not only a technical study process.
+Equally important is the opportunity for public dialogue to establish a future vision for the corridor.
 By bringing together numerous stakeholders from the corridor's eight states and the District of Columbia, the FRA’s planning process is structured to help foster a broad agreement on future directions for corridor investment.

 NEC FUTURE is being developed in close coordination with the NEC Infrastructure and Operations Advisory Commission (NEC Commission), an organization established through federal legislation to promote mutual cooperation and planning for the NEC.
 The NEC Commission members include representatives from Amtrak, the U.S. Department of Transportation, the corridor states and District of Columbia, and non-voting representatives of the freight railroads who operate over the NEC.
 Connecting states and commuter operators on the NEC have also been invited as non-voting representatives.
 The FRA also regularly coordinates with federal, state, and regional agencies.

 There are a number of critical projects along the NEC that are advancing before NEC FUTURE is complete.
-The Hudson Tunnel Project is an example of a critical project that is undergoing necessary environmental and engineering work as NEC FUTURE proceeds.
-The Hudson Tunnel Project includes the construction of a new Hudson River Tunnel and rehabilitation of the existing passenger rail tunnel under the Hudson River, which is more than a century old.
-Advancing the Hudson Tunnel Project concurrently with NEC FUTURE is a priority.
+The Hudson Tunnel Project is an example of a critical project that will soon undergo the necessary environmental and engineering work.
+The Hudson Tunnel Project includes the construction of a new Hudson River Tunnel and rehabilitation of the existing Hudson River Tunnel, which is more than a century old.
+Advancing concurrently with NEC FUTURE is a priority.
 Ongoing coordination will ensure consistency as both efforts proceed.
 All Action Alternatives include additional capacity under the Hudson River.

 Freight railroads are major users of the corridor, and the FRA has had extensive discussions with the freight railroads to identify their future growth projections.
-While NEC FUTURE does not provide a freight plan, FRA has held discussions with the freight railroads to identify their future growth projections.
-The Preferred Alternative has been developed to ensure that additional passenger rail service can coexist with the expansion of freight rail service on the NEC, and, where possible, provide increased access to the NEC for freight operations.
-Moreover, new segments, new tracks, and chokepoint relief projects defined as part of the infrastructure elements of the Preferred Alternative could be beneficial to reduce conflicts between locations where the freight rail network and the passenger rail network share facilities.
+While NEC FUTURE does not provide a freight plan, the importance of not precluding freight growth has been understood as an objective of each alternative.
+The alternatives have been developed to ensure that additional passenger rail service can coexist with the expansion of freight rail service on the NEC, and, where possible, provide increased access to the NEC for freight operations.

 The NEC Commission Five-Year Capital Plan is a region-wide action and funding plan for infrastructure projects that are underway or planned on the Northeast Corridor and connecting corridors to Harrisburg, Albany, and Springfield.
 The NEC Commission Five-Year Capital Plan results from collaboration between NEC Commission members and identifies both funded projects and unfunded projects that could be advanced within the next five years if additional funding were made available.
 The Five-Year Capital Plan is updated and approved annually by the Commission in the spring and then transmitted to Congress as a unified capital request for the NEC.